 This means that in North America we are on our own in protecting ourselves from these harmful products.

-To see which dangerous products you and your family are using, I encourage you to check your products’ safety at Environmental Working Group.org .
-A quick search of any product in the database will pull up its safety rating, why it’s received that rating, and what it is doing to you.
+To see which potentially dangerous products you and your family are using, I encourage you to check your products’ safety at Environmental Working Group.org .
+A quick search of most products in the database will pull up its safety rating, why it’s received that rating, and what it is doing to you.
+If you can’t find a product, email me and I will find out the details for you!

 During my doctoral studies I was shocked to learn some scary information regarding environmental exposures and our health.
 I had no idea that everyday products, like shampoo, body wash, lotions, lipstick, etc., were likely impacting my hormones, periods, fertility, mood, metabolism, and increasing my risk of cancers (Journal of Environmental and Public Health 2012).